gz/website/_posts/2020-03-08-76-requests-per-second.markdown

 original `paddr` and adding a offset to it.
 What this meant for the system was that only a small percentage of the packet buffers were actually working.
-For the rest, the device would write to them using some physical address but it didn't match with the  corresponding the virtual address in the driver code.
+For the rest, the device would write to them using some physical address but it didn't match with the corresponding virtual address in the driver code.

 What was surprising here is that even though only a fraction of the packet buffers were working (e.g., were correctly visible in both device and driver),